 I’ve wrote an article on how to rescue your ZFS file system after updating the kernel.
 Please click here for details.

 ZFS is not native in Linux.
-The whole idea of ZFS on Linux is nothing more than a brunch of modules being injected to the kernel, such that the kernel will load the ZFS at boot.
+The whole idea of ZFS on Linux is nothing more than a brunch of modules being injected to the kernel, such that the kernel will load the ZFS at boot time.
 This is a fantastic idea because it will not introduce the performance problem like ZFS/FUSE (running on the user land, i.e., very slow).
 However, there is a potential problem here.
 This “injection” only happens when a ZFS module (zfs-kmod) is needed to be installed or updated.
 During this process, the system will download the latest copy of the zfs-kmod and injecting it to the current running kernel.
 See the problem here?

 That being said, running root (/) on ZFS in Linux is a very very bad idea.
 You will not be able to access anything when the ZFS is not available at the kernel level.